John Bell Keeble: Career

 Keeble began his career as an attorney in Nashville in 1889.
 He first worked alongside attorney Edwin E. Barthwell.
 He was also Nashville's city attorney from 1895 to 1897.
 In 1907, he co-founded Keeble and Seay with Edward T. Seay.
 It later became Keeble, Seay, Stockwell and Keeble.

 Keeble represented the Louisville and Nashville Railroad from 1901 to 1929.
 He testified before the United States Supreme Court.

 Keeble was the dean of the Vanderbilt University Law School from 1915 to 1929.

 Personal life and death

-Keeble was married to Emmie Frazer; they had four sons (including architect Edwin A. Keeble) and two daughters.
+Keeble was married to Emmie Frazer; they had four sons (including architect Edwin A. Keeble) and two daughters (including Cornelia Keeble Ewing).
 They resided at 2114 West End Avenue in Nashville.
 Keeble was active in the Immanuel Baptist Church and the Monteagle Sunday School Assembly.

 Keeble died of a heart attack on October 10, 1929, in Nashville, and he was buried in the Mount Olivet Cemetery.